ridiculousfish/regress/README.md

 The `tester` binary can be used for some fun.

-You can see how things get compiled with the `dump-all` cli flag:
+You can see how things get compiled with the `dump-phases` cli flag:

     > cargo run 'x{3,4}' 'i' --dump-phases